 4. In any situation where two or more related persons are to be employed concurrently within the same academic department (or other comparable subdivision of institutional employment), the supervisory or administrative official who has authority to give final administrative approval to the employment shall obtain from the supervisory or administrative official recommending employment a certification to the effect that no other candidate for the position in question possesses qualifications superior to those of the relative candidate.
-5. Consistent with the requirements of Paragraph E of the Board policy, each Chancellor's written report to the Board of Trustees shall treat all cases in which the nepotism question arose during the preceding year:

-a.
-In all cases where an individual making written application for employment was denied employment because of the requirement of the anti-nepotism policy, the circumstances shall be set forth; for example, (1) the employment would have resulted in one relative supervising another, or (2) an unrelated condidate had demonstrably superior qualifications:
+5. Consistent with the requirements of Paragraph E of the Board policy, each Chancellor's written report to the Board of Trustees shall treat all cases in which the negotism guestion arose during the preceding years a.
+In all closes where an individual making writter inplication for employment was denied employment because of the requirement of the anti-mepotism policy, the circumstances shall be set forth; for example, (1) the employment would have resulted in one relative supervising another, or (2) as unrelated candidate had demonstrably superior qualifications: